 - Go to the toilet to urinate only when your bladder is full.
 If you make a habit of trying to urinate ‘just in case’, you’ll teach your bladder to signal the urge to urinate when it isn’t full.

 - Take your time on the toilet.
 Allow urine to flow at its own speed (don’t use your pelvic floor to push out urine).

 - Go to the toilet when you feel the urge to pass a bowel motion.
 Hanging on can lead to constipation.

 - Give yourself plenty of time to pass a bowel motion.

 - Don’t strain to open your bowels.
 Regular straining can cause problems including haemorrhoids (swollen veins in the anus), and can weaken your pelvic floor muscles.

 - Use correct posture on the toilet (it can help you pass a bowel motion).
 Put your feet on a footstool, place your elbows on your knees, bulge out your stomach and straighten your back.

 - Treat laxatives as a short-term solution and work on treating constipation with diet, exercise and lifestyle changes.

 Healthy food choices, exercising and managing your weight are important to prevent incontinence.
 Suggestions for a healthy lifestyle include:

-- Don’t smoke – if you smoke, quit.
-A chronic cough because of smoking weakens the pelvic floor and contributes to the onset of incontinence.
+- don’t – if you smoke, quit.
+A chronic cough because of smoking weakens the pelvic floor and contributes to the onset of incontinence

-- Treat urinary tract infections (UTIs) promptly – UTIs irritate the bladder lining.
+- treat promptly – UTIs irritate the bladder lining.
 Seek immediate treatment if you have symptoms.